 Over the years the cameras in the M43 classification have evolved as technology develops, but manufacturers continue to make older generations available.

-As you shop, you will come across cameras which are decidedly last generation.
+As you shop, you will come across cameras which are decidedly the last generation.

 12MP sensors are probably due for retirement, while 16MP cameras sit somewhere around the middle of the market.